deegsca-org/bqm2/README.md

 # todo

+- dataset is created even in dumpToFolder/verify mode
 - local dev issues
   - deal with M1 and other mac platform types for local execution
   - platform type is hard coded in /run.sh